maldoinc/wireup/docs/pages/integrations/aiohttp/class_based_handlers.md

 ```

 **Overriding**: Handlers are created once on startup, their dependencies cannot be overridden once the application
 starts.
-If you need to override dependencies in the handler's init, then it must be done before application
+If you need to override dependencies in the handler's `__init__`, then it must be done before application
 startup.